How to do the GAPS Diet with Histamine Intolerance

 - Cow’s milk and most cultured dairy (such as cheeses, kefir, yogurt, sour cream, buttermilk…there can be exceptions)

-- Shellfish (due to histamine producing bacteria remaining in gut of shellfish)
+- Shellfish (due to histamine producing bacteria remaining in the gut of shellfish)

 - Fish (unless immediately gutted and very fresh)